Skip to main content

 • Handling Incoming Messages:

-• Data (data): When the server sends blockchain data, it is logged to the console.
+• data: Actual blockchain event data, logged to the console.

 • Stop Connection: